-There were no fires in either of the residential halls or on campus in 2018 or 2020.
+There were no fires in either of the residential halls or on campus in 2020 or 2021.
 There was a minor fire incident in one of the resident halls in 2019 with no injuries reported - Fire alarm activated and utilization of portable fire extinguisher to suppress fire before arrival of Baltimore City Fire Department.

-A campus fire should be reported directly to 911, or to any member of Public Safety via 6666 to campus dispatch, or contact including:
+A campus fire should be reported directly to 911, or to any member of Public Safety by dialing extension 6666 on campus or (410) 532-6666 by cell.